[Sir Christopher Chope in the Chair]

 Almost every story that I have heard or read in recent times about the national health service has been negative.
 I understand why, given the debate in the main Chamber at this moment, but I sometimes wonder how much this further damages the morale of the thousands of professionals who work in the national health service.
 So I want to start by paying tribute and saying a massive thank you to those NHS professionals who work tirelessly up and down the country, day in and day out, to look after us and our loved ones when we need it most.
 I especially want to put on record my appreciation for those who work in cancer care.
 We have some of the best cancer care in the world.
 We should all take a moment to recognise the fantastically high standard of treatment that we have in this country, delivered by professionals whose competence and compassion are the hallmark of our NHS.

 But here is the problem: yes, we have world-leading treatment, but it is not truly available equally.
 The availability of care depends hugely on people’s ability to access it.
 I welcome, and have done so on the record, the £130 million announced by NHS England that is to be invested in improving radiotherapy treatment, and the new service specification, which aims to improve standards across the country.
 Working in clinical networks and developing specialised services has a strong evidence base, but what is not addressed is the inequality in access to services that already exist.
 That inequality will only get worse if it is not addressed now by NHS England.
-I am grateful to the Government that the consultation into allocating that investment has been extended to 24 January, not least because it gives the Minister the chance to amend the criteria and the priorities for allocating services.
+I am grateful to the Government that the consultation on allocating that investment has been extended to 24 January, not least because it gives the Minister the chance to amend the criteria and the priorities for allocating services.

 I passionately believe that one of the criteria in allocating improved radiotherapy services must be the shortening of the distances that people have to travel, especially for those with more common cancers.
 My position is backed up by evidence, including a publication in The BMJ in 2016 indicating that outcomes are worse for people who need to travel further.
 Let me be clear what “worse outcomes” actually means.
 Worse outcomes can mean patients actively deciding to forgo potentially life-saving or life-lengthening treatment because getting to hospital is just too much of a trauma for them owing to the length and difficulty of the journey that is required.
 Worse outcomes means choosing forms of treatment that may be less effective than radiotherapy because the nearest unit is too far away.
 Worse outcomes includes patients failing to complete a vital course of radiotherapy treatment because they simply cannot cope with the gruelling, wearying travelling every single day.